-^{13.} See also Duguay (1979).
+14. See also Duguay (1979).

-^{14.} In these subsequent results, the unemployment rate variables are contemporaneous while output gap variables are lagged once.
+^{15.} In these subsequent results, the unemployment rate variables are contemporaneous while output gap variables are lagged once.
 This is due to our finding that contemporaneous output gaps are not significant while contemporaneous unemployment gaps are.
-This probably reflects that fact that the output gap Granger-causes the unemployment gap and not vice versa (i.e. employment is a coincident or lagging indicator of output).
+This probably reflects the fact that output Granger-causes the unemployment rate and not vice versa (i.e., employment is a coincident or lagging indicator of output).